 By The Hand was out of space in the Altgeld police station when they heard that one of only a few privately owned properties in the CHA development was going on the market.
-It was an 8,000-square-foot Presbyterian Church on an acre of land at the front of Altgeld-Murrary—ideal for By The Hand Club For Kids.
+It was an 8,000-square-foot Presbyterian church on an acre of land at the front of Altgeld-Murray—ideal for By The Hand Club For Kids.
 By The Hand was able to purchase the property before it went on the market and began renovations in October 2007.

 By The Hand added a reading specialist to help children in fourth grade and up who couldn’t read; kids advanced on average two grade levels in reading during the 2008-2009 academic year.

 By The Hand opened its fourth location in Englewood with 88 children in first to fourth grades.

 SEPTEMBER 1, 2008

 CHA extended By The Hand Club’s five-year lease on Lower North Center by 25 years, resolving a long-term facility need in Cabrini-Green.
 While By The Hand Club had a long-standing and solid reputation with CHA, Alderman Walter Burnett was instrumental in negotiating the long lease asking CHA to “make a lasting place in Cabrini-Green for By The Hand Club.”